≡ Menu

 • Or protect a spouse or child,

-Chances are $25,000 dollars in coverage isn’t going to get the job done!
-Now it is conceivable that you might be able to buy several different guaranteed issue life insurance policies from several different insurance companies which is perfectly acceptable to do, however this is where the previous problem of “cost” can certainly set in.
+Chances are, $25,000 in coverage isn’t going to get the job done!
+Now, it is conceivable that you might be able to buy several different guaranteed-issue life insurance policies from several different insurance companies, which is perfectly acceptable.
+However, this is where the previous problem of “cost” can certainly set in.

 #3.
 Disadvantage to Guaranteed Issue Life Insurance Policies.